American Seamen's Friend Society Sailors' Home and Institute: Conversion to boutique hotel

 A nightclub opened within the building's lobby bar, ballroom, and mezzanine in June 2009.
 Operated by Carlos Quirarte and Matt Kliegman, the nightclub was described by New York magazine as having "the most happening scene in town, luring everyone from Williamsburg stylists to Justin Theroux".
 The club soon attracted noise complaints from neighbors.
 It was raided in October 2009 after police discovered that the bar did not have an assembly permit.
 The Jane's operators shuttered the ballroom pending the issuance of a permit, but inspectors subsequently found more violations of city building codes.
 The ballroom reopened in May 2010 and quickly became known as one of New York City's hardest venues to get into.
 The New York Times reported that the ballroom had a "homey and generally permissive atmosphere" that attracted younger partygoers, including celebrities and models such as the Olsen twins, Lindsay Lohan, Paloma Elsesser, Julia Fox, and Richie Shazam.
 The hotel was described as being among a "cache of Midtown Manhattan properties converted into boutique sanctuaries" by MacPherson, Goode, Drukier, and Born.

 The hotelier Jeff Klein indicated in early 2022 that he would convert the Jane Hotel into an offshoot of the San Vicente Bungalows private club on the West Coast of the United States.
 Klein hired Rose Uniacke to redesign the hotel and invited about 300 people to become members of his club.
 In November 2022, the Jane's ballroom and roof bar were closed in preparation for their conversion into a private club.
 The club included living rooms, dance rooms, a screening room, and a billiards room.
 A press release erroneously announced that the entire hotel would close, causing confusion over whether the guestrooms would be turned into a private club, but Klein clarified that only the ballroom and bar would close.
 Klein acquired the entire hotel that December from BD Hotels for $62 million.
 The San Vicente Bungalows club formally opened in March 2025.
+As of 2025, the hotel had been renamed the West Village Eurohostel.